openequella/openEQUELLA-autotests/README.md

 Install SBT and one of the drivers for Chrome or Firefox (make sure the appropriate Browser is installed) - [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) or [geckodriver](https://github.com/mozilla/geckodriver/releases).
+Ensure that the path of these drivers is set in an environment variable.

 Copy the `config/resources/application.conf.example` to `config/resources/application.conf` and
 configure the `server.url` to point to your local EQUELLA server admin pages, for example: